“I believe I can do anything if I just try.”

 - Historian M.A Harris helped raise funds from several corporations that used Woods’ inventions to purchase a headstone for Woods grave, an unmarked grave, until 1975.
 The monument is at St. Michael’s Cemetery in Elmhurst, Queens.

 - In his memory, Baltimore City Community College established the Granville T. Woods scholarship.

-- The New York City Transit Authority organized an exhibition on Woods which had bus and train depots in 2004.
-This included the issuing of four million MetroCards commemorating the inventor’s achievements in pioneering the third rail.
+- The New York City Transit Authority organized an exhibition on Woods with bus and train depots in 2004.
+This included issuing four million MetroCards commemorating the inventor’s achievements in pioneering the third rail.

 - In 2006, Woods was inducted into the National Inventors Hall of Fame.